Whoaa512/starred/README.md

 ## Swift

+- [divkit/divkit](https://github.com/divkit/divkit) - DivKit is an open source Server-Driven UI (SDUI) framework.
+SDUI is a an emerging technique that leverage the server to build the user interfaces of their mobile app
 - [zackelia/bclm](https://github.com/zackelia/bclm) - macOS command-line utility to limit max battery charge
 - [CodeEditApp/CodeEdit](https://github.com/CodeEditApp/CodeEdit) - CodeEdit App for macOS – Elevate your code editing experience.
 Open source, free forever.
 - [cooklang/CookCLI](https://github.com/cooklang/CookCLI) - macOS and Linux command line program which provides a suite of tools to create shopping lists and maintain recipes.